mmore500/mmore500.github.io/_posts/2018-10-12-diurnal-sleep.md

 My mom did this when Oregon State put in a new [barn-classroom thing](https://events.oregonstate.edu/james_e_oldfield_animal_teaching_facility) right behind her house.

 After consulting an attorney, do whatever you want.
-Just be sure that your righteous self-empowerment won't catch fire.
+Just be sure that your righteous self-empowerment won't pose a fire risk (e.g., maybe don't duct tape a bare light bulb).

 ## Sunrise Lamp

 ![](https://osf.io/v5f4d/download){:width="100%"}

-I combined an [Ikea FADO table lamp](https://www.google.com/search?q=ikea%20fado&tbm=isch) with a smart lightbulb to fashion a DIY sunrise lamp.
+I combined an [Ikea FADO table lamp](https://www.google.com/search?q=ikea%20fado&tbm=isch) with a smart light bulb to fashion a DIY sunrise lamp.
 The idea here is that the light runs on a timer to gently fade in before I want to get up, gradually shifting my body towards wakefulness.
 I quite like it, especially in combination with [a clock radio alarm](#alarm-clock).
-It's probably ranks among the more effective interventions I've tried.
+It probably ranks among the more effective interventions I've tried.
-Plus, it doubles as a handy voice-controlled light via Amazon Alexa.
+Plus, it doubles as a handy voice-controlled area light via Amazon Alexa.

 A few details:

 * I originally scheduled the bulb to fade in across linearly spaced brightness increments (e.g., 10% to 20% to 30% to 40% etc.).
 After a few days, I switched to exponentially spaced brightness increments, which I like much more (e.g., 1% to 2% to 4% to 8% etc.).
-* I schedule the bulb to automatically turn off after two hours at full brightness (e.g., every day at 7 a.m.) so it doesn't stay on all day if I don't happen to be home to turn it off my self.
+* I schedule the bulb to automatically turn off after two hours at full brightness (e.g., every day at 7 a.m.) so it doesn't stay on all day if I don't happen to be home to turn it off myself.
 * Currently, Ikea doesn't stock appear to stock the FADO table lamp in the US.
 I bought my lamp on [eBay](https://www.ebay.com/) for about $50.
-The smart bulb cost about $15.
+The smart bulb cost about $15 on [Amazon](https://www.amazon.com).
 Be careful if you try to pick up a lamp designed for a different region (e.g., Europe) because the power plug might be incompatible with your outlet.
-* The free [If This Than That](https://ifttt.com) service (IFTTT), which serves as a kind of handy duct tape to control smart devices among other things, only offers time triggers at fifteen minute granularity.
+* The free [If This Than That](https://ifttt.com) service (IFTTT), which acts like a kind of handy duct tape for control of smart devices and web services, only offers time triggers at fifteen minute granularity.
-Luckily, the [particular no-brand smart bulb](https://www.amazon.com/gp/product/B07DFGPG57/ref=oh_aui_detailpage_o02_s01?ie=UTF8&psc=1) I bought provides proprietary timing functionality that allowed for brightness changes at one minute increments.
+Luckily, the [particular no-brand smart bulb](https://www.amazon.com/gp/product/B07DFGPG57/ref=oh_aui_detailpage_o02_s01?ie=UTF8&psc=1) I bought provides proprietary timing functionality that allowed for brightness adjustments at one minute increments.
-I ended up using a combination of IFTTT and proprietary triggers because the proprietary only offered six daily schedulable events.
+I ended up using a combination of IFTTT and proprietary triggers because the proprietary service only offered six daily schedulable events.
-* If you end up with a smart bulb that doesn't offer proprietary timing triggers (or, even better, trigger-able configurable fades), you might be able to achieve a reasonable fade in through [clever acrobatics](#smart-home) via another service called Stringify](https://www.stringify.com/).
+* If you end up with a smart bulb that doesn't offer proprietary timing triggers (or, even better, trigger-able configurable fades), you might be able to achieve a reasonable fade in through [clever acrobatics](#smart-home) via another service called [Stringify](https://www.stringify.com/).

 ## Workspace Lighting